pbprasad99/algorithmic_pareto/docs/Algorithms/index.md

 ---
-title: Algorithms
+title: Algorithms - The Pareto Set
 ---

 # Algorithms

-Notes on Algorithms.
+These are my notes on Algorithms.
+This is very much a work in progress.
+My plan is to put down everything in a rough way first, and keep refining it over time.

 ### Philosophy